mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

     Alaska -> ... -- actual logic
 ```

-Again, all things that are code smells in normal human code (not necessarily
+All things that are code smells in normal human code (not necessarily
 wrong, but invite further scrutiny), but are maybe amplified in the age of
-LLM's because of a mis-tuned heuristic on not defining new types and instead
+LLMs because of a mis-tuned heuristic on not defining new types and instead
 trying to re-use or abuse existing types.

 So, if there is some pressure against _modifying_ types, there might be an